-The architectural diversity and geographical expanse of architectural heritage are vast and colourful in India.
-Established throughout history and cultures; the contemporary visions of architecture and its studies in India revert to the colonial era.
+The architectural diversity and geographical expanse of architectural heritage are vast and colorful in India.
+Established throughout history and cultures, the contemporary visions of architecture and its studies in India revert to the colonial era.
 The Western influence set the pace of modernization; hence for Indians, this concept was alien.
-But with time, they have been adopted into the Indian traditional scenario; the shift catalyzed by diversities of the climate, culture and age-old traditions; evolving into a statement unique to India.
-Architectural studies in India is an outcome of the extremities between the ideologies of urban and traditional.
+Nevertheless, with time, they have been adopted into the Indian traditional scenario, the shift catalyzed by diversities of the climate, culture, and age-old traditions, evolving into a statement unique to India.
+Architectural studies in India are an outcome of the extremities between the ideologies of urban and traditional.

 1913, Sir J.J.
-College of Architecture, Mumbai, Asia’s first arch school is established.
-Introducing formal education has surged the number of students pursuing architecture as a profession; booming growth of institutions offering education in this field.
+College of Architecture, Mumbai, Asia’s first arch school, is established.
+Introducing formal education has surged the number of students pursuing architecture as a profession, with the booming growth of institutions offering education in this field.
 According to a report, Perspective Plan For Growth Of Architectural Education, released by the Council of Architecture (COA) on August 2020, “The major spurt in the growth of institutions can be seen in the year 2011-2012 and 2015-16.
-While the number of colleges has been flourishing from 137 in 2006 to 553 in 2017; colleges had to shut down for various reasons and the actual number of colleges now in July 2020 stand at 465.”
+While the number of colleges has been flourishing from 137 in 2006 to 553 in 2017; colleges had to shut down for various reasons and the actual number of colleges now in July 2020 stands at 465.”

 The Knots In The Indian Education System

-The COA had reported the subdued growth spurt in the number of architectural colleges owing to substantial vacancies compared to the total sanctioned seats.
-This had created a shift in profession from teaching; hence postgraduates and researchers having an academic inclination and aptitude for teaching have become scarce.
-The prescribed teacher to student ratio is 1:10.
-However, as only 10% of the practising and registered architects apply; the number cannot meet the requirement.
+The COA had reported a subdued growth spurt in the number of architectural colleges owing to substantial vacancies compared to the total sanctioned seats.
+This has created a shift in the profession from teaching; hence postgraduates and researchers having an academic inclination and aptitude for teaching have become scarce.
+The prescribed teacher-to-student ratio is 1:10.
+However, as only 10% of the practicing and registered architects apply, the number cannot meet the requirement.
 The dwindling resource of efficient faculty has become an issue of intense debate and scrutiny regarding the quality of education and its appraisal concerning changing times.

-A holistic architectural education needs to be an amalgamation of skills and information; the overall development of both the theory and practical aspects of a profession.
-The evaluation process must be continuous and besides the traditional means of assessment, the training in architectural education should comprise varied interrelated segments-theory, field visit and studio/workshop.
+A holistic architectural education needs to amalgamate skills and information, the overall development of a profession's theory, and practical aspects.
+The evaluation process must be continuous, and besides the traditional means of assessment, the training in architectural education should comprise varied interrelated segments-theory, field visits, and studio/workshop.

-However, teaching is still conventional and an act of contrition preferred as to the more desirable option of practice, i.e. exposure to ground realities and real-life situations.
-This mind-set sullies the system, depriving the students with quality academics.
-This has led to a high dilution in the quality of education and professionals itself.
+However, teaching is still conventional, and an act of contrition is preferred as the more desirable option of practice, i.e., exposure to ground realities and real-life situations.
+This mindset sullies the system, depriving the students of quality academics.
+This has led to a high dilution in the quality of education and professionals themselves.
 The shift from qualitative consolidation to quantitative growth has become a major issue of abhorrence that needs disclosure.

-Prem Chandavarkar; architect, theorist and managing partner of CnT Architects while accessing the state of architectural education in India had stated, “A practice that survives by absorbing graduates who may have skills but lacks the ability to think critically and innovatively is one that only repeats conventions of the past or one that does not go beyond surface imagery.”
+Prem Chandavarkar; architect, theorist, and managing partner of CnT Architects, while accessing the state of architectural education in India had stated, "A practice that survives by absorbing graduates who may have skills but cannot think critically and innovatively is one that only repeats conventions of the past or one that does not go beyond surface imagery."

-In his paper, Architectural Education in India in the Time of Globalisation (1998) A G Krishna Menon; architect, urban planner and conservation consultant, had quoted three dominant issues the Indian government policies had to address to ensure a wholesome architectural education system.
-Though stated years ago, changes have been seeping in at a slow pace and thus, the issues are yet to be apprehended in totality, "First, issues relating to sustainability in both the ecological and human systems under conditions of poverty and scarcity of resources; second, conservation of the built and natural heritage; and third, how to deal with emerging technologies and their implications for architectural design and education."
+In his paper, Architectural Education in India in the Time of Globalisation (1998), A G Krishna Menon, architect, urban planner, and conservation consultant, quoted three dominant issues the Indian government policies had to address to ensure a wholesome architectural education system.
+Though stated years ago, changes have been seeping in at a slow pace.
+Thus, the issues are yet to be apprehended in totality, "First, issues relating to sustainability in both the ecological and human systems under conditions of poverty and scarcity of resources; second, conservation of the built and natural heritage; and third, how to deal with emerging technologies and their implications for architectural design and education."